 High school equivalency test

 Both Cascade and Willow Creek Testing Centers are open by appointment only with limited space and hours.
 Please log to your GED.com account to see availability.
 There is no walk-in service.
-Oregon residents are currently eligible to take the Online GED® test.
+Online GED® test is currently available to be taken from home.
 Check out the Online Testing webpage to learn about the Online Proctored GED® test and to see if you’re eligible.

 If you have any questions or concerns please contact email@example.com.